Find out which countries are welcoming US tourists back - KRDO

 Ireland

-UPDATE: US travelers are still allowed to visit Ireland, but recent restrictions on movement could make it a very limited vacation.
-New requirement: You must present a negative Covid-19 PCR test result taken within the previous 72 hours to enter; you can take a second test after five days.
+US travelers are still allowed to visit Ireland, but recent restrictions on movement could make it a very limited vacation.
+A relatively new requirement: You must present a negative Covid-19 PCR test result taken within the previous 72 hours to enter; you can take a second test after five days.
 If it’s negative, restrictions are relaxed.
 Additional info: Irish government travel page.

 Jamaica

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.